pkingstonxyz/pkingstonxyz.clj/README.md

 Welcome to the repo for [pkingston.xyz](https://pkingston.xyz).
 It contains all of the files for my website, and documents my entire design and development process as a demonstration of competency for employers.

+## Designing pkingston.xyz

+To see the rationale for why I design my systems like this, scroll down to the **Design Philosophy** section.

+### What data is needed?

+For ease of understanding everything, I'll be starting with the top down approach of breaking my website into sub-websites and using a bottom up approach with each of those sub systems.

+Broader system: Website

+Subsystems:

+- Homepage
+- Portfolio page
+- About me/contact page
+- Blog
+- Guestbook

+#### Homepage

+What data does the homepage need?

+- My name
+- A way to get to the portfolio page
+- A way to get to the about me/contact page
+- A way to get to the blog page
+- A way to Guestbook

 ## Design philosophy

+**_NOTE:_** I'm wording this as if it's either/or, but often the most sane way to do things is to break things down with top-down decomposition and then whenever it's time to write code do a bottom-up data oriented approach with the pieces of data you derive from the decomposition step.

 This project is designed with a *Bottom Up* and *Data Oriented* approach.
 Let's break down each.